xuhui/xuhui.github.io/about.md

 Built a new R&D team for new business

-* Team building 1 to 40 R&D engineers
+* Team building, from 1 to 40 R&D engineers
 * Solution architect
 * Management tools/flows development
 * Achieved millions units shipment